django-stars/frontend-docs/docs/skeleton/forms.md

 :::caution

-Please note that you can not use `composeValidators` inside your React Component.
+Please note that you cannot use `composeValidators` inside your React Component.
 It is important that validate function should be unique during all React Component lifecycle.

 :::